Hongqiao-Li/Squirrel/README.md

 <br>
 ## Link to our website
 https://tools-for-analytics-1-255421.appspot.com/
-We tried to deploy our project on GAE but the database part is only readable but not writable.
+<br>We tried to deploy our project on GAE but the database part is only readable but not writable.
 The add and edit function can only be executed in a running local server.